 ExptML is not monolithic.
 While the basic premise is to provide a complete record of scientific research, the idea that ExptML alone can represent everything in science is unrealistic.
 There are a wide variety of other markup languages, ontologies, and controlled vocabularies either already developed or currently under development that take advantage of domain specific expertise for those areas.
 ExptML is built (and will continue to evolve) in a way to incorporate these other technologies wherever it makes sense to do so.
 See the datatype pages for some examples of technologies that have already been incorporated into ExptML.

-Individual schema and example files are available on the datatype pages, but if you would like to get the whole set of each please go to the sourceforge download page.
+Individual schema and example files are available on the datatype pages, and a complete set of current schema is here.